smcmahon/Products.PloneFormGen/README.rst

 If upgrading from an earlier version, uninstall and reinstall PFG to add new functionality.

 Overview
 ========

-This product provides a generic Plone form generator using fields, widgets and validators from Archetypes.
+PloneFormGen is a generic Plone form generator using fields, widgets and validators from Archetypes.
 Use it to build simple, one-of-a-kind, web forms that save or mail form input.